ryanbateman/hivemq-mcp/README.md

 ## Future Plans

-- **MCP Client Implementation**: Continue development of MCP client capabilities, including enhanced configuration and transport management.
+- **Enhanced Client Features**: Further develop MCP client capabilities, potentially including features like automatic reconnection, more sophisticated error handling strategies, and support for more advanced MCP features (like subscriptions if needed).
+- **Tool & Resource Library**: Create a library of commonly used tools and resources to be shared across projects.

 ## License